SergheiTibulschii/sole-and-ankle-revisited/README.md

 `;
 ```

-In this exercise, your goal is to update the project to use CSS variables for colors, and optionally font-weights.
+In this exercise, your goal is to update the project to use CSS variables for vars, and optionally font-weights.

-**BONUS:** The modal backdrop should use a CSS variable that is created using fragments from the main colors.
+**BONUS:** The modal backdrop should use a CSS variable that is created using fragments from the main vars.